SirMysterion/CMPN-383-Virtualization-Wiki/DigitalOcean.md

 In 2012 the Uretskys met co-founder Mitch Wainer, following Wainer's response to a Craigslist job listing.
 The company launched their beta product in January 2012 and became a part of a start-up accelerator program by none other than TechStars.
 By the end of this start-up accelerator program, the company was able to sign up nearly 400 customers and provided more than 10,000 instances of cloud servers.
 At the beginning of 2013, it’s among the first few companies to offer SSD-based virtual machines for a seamless experience.
 On January 16th, 2018, new droplet (virtual machines) plans were introduced on their blog.
 In May 2018, the company announced the launch of its Kubernetes-based container service.

-Right now, the company is under the leadership of the former CEO of Citrix; Mark Templeton, who took over from Ben Uretsky in April 2016.

 # What is DigitalOcean?